-Rich nations pump aid into battered economy as coronavirus deaths in Italy overtake China
+Coronavirus deaths in Italy overtake China as economic damage mounts

 “Many of us will need to find new ways of staying in touch with each other and making sure that loved ones are safe,” the 93-year-old monarch said in an address to the nation.

-“I am certain we are up to that challenge.
-You can be assured that my family and I stand ready to play our part.”
+“I am certain we are up to that challenge,” she added.

 Italian soldiers transported corpses overnight from an overwhelmed cemetery in Europe’s worst-hit nation where 3,405 people have died, more than in mainland China.
-Germany’s military was also readying to help.
+Germany’s military was also preparing to help.

 Supermarkets in many countries were besieged with shoppers stocking up on food staples and hygiene products.
 Some rationed sales and fixed special hours for the elderly, who are particularly vulnerable to severe illness.

 Solidarity projects were springing up in some of the world’s poorest corners.
-In Kenya’s Kibera slum, for example, volunteers with plastic drums and boxes of soap on motorbikes set up handwashing stations for people without clean water.
+In Kenya’s Kibera slum, volunteers with plastic drums of water and boxes of soap on motorbikes set up handwashing stations for people without clean water.

 Russia reported its first coronavirus death on Thursday.